enkidevs/curriculum/JavaScript/Core/infinity-game.md

 ---
 ## Content

-Your goal is to determine what the console will print out for each given value of `x`
+Your goal is to determine what the console will print out for each given value of `x`.

 ---
 ## Game Content